 However, despite the advantages IoMT has created for the industry, it has also introduced significant risk, threatening healthcare companies and even their patients.
 Identifying and protecting these connected devices through robust machine identity management is an essential part of a strong healthcare cybersecurity strategy.

-The rise of IoMT
+IoT for healthcare: The rise of IoMT

 Applications like personal healthcare, biosensors, smart beds, smart pills, the health insurance industry, robotics, and other specializations are only expanding the scope of IoMT.
 The key advantages of having IoT in healthcare include: